domcimino/MES-Data-Collectors/README.md

 The project has been deliberately simplified compared with the original one.
 This simplified release just implements only the basic functionalities of the architecture presented in the following diagram.
 Many features, such as authentication and security, were intentionally omitted.

 ## Architecture description (simplified)
-Below is a prototype of an industrial environment for running the Python services I developed.
+Below is a prototype diagram of an industrial environment to explain the roles of the Python services I developed.

-Is an industrial production line of 3 work machines.
-For each machine, its CNC is shown.
+The diagram shows a basic production line composite of 3 work machines.
+For each machine, its CNC is also shown.

 Connected to each CNC is a custom C# Service (data collector)  that reads the CNC variables and posts them to an MQTT Broker.

 Then, the  Python Service I developed is subscribed to the Broker and acts as a data receiver.
 It processes the received data by using external and configurable Python sub-modules, acting as plug-ins.
 There is one Python plugin for processing data regarding each CNC.
-Each Python plugin stores data in the Mysql database.
+Each Python plugin stores data in the MySQL database.
 Finally, a MES web application is connected to the DB to read data.

 ![enter image description here](https://github.com/domcimino/MES-Data-Collectors/blob/main/resources/architecture.png)

-## Benefits
-This architecture can be scaled to many different industrial CNC (and machines) simply by writing ad hoc C# services and Python plug-ins.